 Which Group Is Most at Risk for Distracted Driving Accidents?

 The study found that 39% of high school students who drove in the past 30 days texted or emailed while driving on at least one of those days.
-This same survey also found that among these younger drivers, 9% of them were distracted at the time of the crash.
+This same survey also found that among these younger drivers, 9% were distracted at the time of the crash.

 With so much being accessible via our cell phones these days, it is understandable why these statistics would be so high, whereas this may not have been the case a decade or two ago.
 Young drivers may not realize the consequences of distracted driving or just may not care.